Real-time crime center vs. live incident command: where each fits

 Why agencies need the incident layer too

-An RTCC may not be staffed at 0200 when a call goes bad, and it isn’t designed to put the live picture into the hands of the unit rolling up or the supervisor forming a plan on scene.
-That’s the gap BabbarOps fills: every feed on one wall, a live-synced command workspace, and one login for everyone with a need to know — available the moment the incident starts, wherever the responders are.
+The RTCC may not be staffed at 0200, and it isn’t built to put the current picture into the hands of the unit rolling up or the supervisor forming a plan on scene.
+That’s the gap BabbarOps fills: every feed on one wall, a live-synced command workspace, and one login for everyone with a need to know, available the moment the incident starts, wherever the responders are.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.
 This article describes categories generally and does not reference any specific product.